bgporter/cello/README.md

     // the `complexVal` member can be used as a `std::complex<float>`; the
     // round-tripping through a juce::var is completely hidden.

-    // the `complexVal` member can be used as a `std::complex<float>`; the
-    // round-tripping through a juce::var is completely hidden.
     MAKE_VALUE_MEMBER (std::complex<float>, complexVal, {});
 };
 ```